-Massive layoffs in the oil sector and blood running in the streets of Stavanger
+Massive layoffs and blood on Stavanger

 Provocative headlines like this are frequently seen in Norwegian newspapers these days.
 Declining oil prices are causing unrest – not only within the oil and gas industry, but also other sectors that depend on the oil and gas industry running smoothly.